phase681/davids-weather-app/README.md

 ## Development Thought Process
 Implementing the functionality of the app occured in three main phases.
 The first phase was to use Android's map layout to retreive Lat/Lon on map clicks.
 The next phase was getting local weather data from the OpenWeatherMap api utilizing Lat/Lon coordinates.
 Finally the UI was put in place to display the data in modals.
 Then the extra creadit feature was added.

-Development was done on Ubuntu using Androird studio with an Android emulator (API 25).
+Development was done on Ubuntu using Android studio with an Android emulator (API 25).

 ## Required Functionality
 This app loads with a map and a marker over the Reston Town Center: